Instagram Marketing For Businesses (7 Pro Tips For Success)

 Individuals looking to promote themselves should and still use these tags as I do, but they should also focus on Instagram group hashtags and contest tags to gain greater recognition.

-5: Create Your Own Hashtag and Engage People that Use it.
+5. Create Your Own Hashtag and Engage People that Use It

-Creating, Using, Promoting, and Monitoring your own hashtags makes some cool things happen in that your own hashtags let you monitor the dialogue about your products and your brand from the outside and be able to jump into the fray when you want to.
+Creating, using, promoting, and monitoring your own hashtags makes some cool things happen in that your own hashtags let you monitor the dialogue about your products and your brand from the outside and be able to jump into the fray when you want to.

-6: Geo-Tag Instagram Photos
+6. Geo-Tag Instagram Photos

 With geo-tagging, restaurants, retailers, and any other brand can promote their location and their products in use using and promoting geo-tagged Instagram photos.
-How cool is that?

-7: Find the Perfect Timing
+7. Find the Perfect Timing

 Very simple.
 Stats show now that the best time to post to Instagram is between 5 and 6pm locally.
 Go figure.